StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/1 React Hooks/afternoon/exercise.md

    - This will help you understand how to handle form inputs and update state using context.
    -

-## Task 5: Implement Task Completion Toggle
+## BONUS Task 5: Implement Task Completion Toggle
 ### Objective:
 Allow users to toggle the completion status of tasks.